 The main rating factors for auto insurance are:

 - Marital status

 - Coverages and deductibles

 It should be noted recent innovations in mobility have shifted auto insurance needs and options.
 As a result, more consumers are taking advantage of ride sharing, car sharing and usage-based insurance (UBI).
 These innovations have begun to shift how some insurers price risk.
 For instance, UBI ties insurance costs to driving habits, such as miles driven, time of day and hard stops.
 Insurers offering UBI products may monitor how policyholders drive through telematics devices.
-More on this topic can be found on the CIPR Usage-Based Insurance and Telematics topic.
+More information on UBI can be found on the CIPR Telematics/Usage-Based Insurance topic page.